 5881 vs 6L6: Which One is Better?

 Both of these tubes are durable and can be used in a wide range of amplifiers.
 The main difference between these two tubes is the voltage they can handle.
-And so when selecting either one, just make sure to choose the right one for your amplifier based on the maximum ratings.
+Just make sure to choose the right one for your amplifier based on all maximum ratings.

 Is the 5881 a weaker power tube?